SWAG

 Warning

-// The 'IsSet' generic struct is generated as a mirror of the user input struct. // Each field has the same name as the original one, but with a 'bool' type. // It will indicate, after the command line parsing, that the corresponding argument has been // specified or not by the user. struct(T) IsSet { #ast { var str = StrConv.StringBuilder{} let typeof = @typeof(T) visit f: typeof.fields str.appendFormat("%: bool\n", f.name) return str.toString() } }
+// The 'IsSet' generic struct mirrors the user-defined struct, // with each field converted to a 'bool' type. // After command-line parsing, it indicates whether each argument // was provided by the user. struct(T) IsSet { #ast { var str = StrConv.StringBuilder{} let typeof = #typeof(T) foreach f in typeof.fields str.appendFormat("%: bool\n", f.name) return str.toString() } }

-#test { const N = 4 const PowerOfTwo: [N] s32 = #run { var arr: [N] s32 loop i: arr arr[i] = 1 << cast(u32) i return arr } #assert PowerOfTwo[0] == 1 #assert PowerOfTwo[1] == 2 #assert PowerOfTwo[2] == 4 #assert PowerOfTwo[3] == 8 }
+#test { const N = 4 const PowerOfTwo: [N] s32 = #run { var arr: [N] s32 for i in arr arr[i] = 1 << cast(u32) i return arr } #assert PowerOfTwo[0] == 1 #assert PowerOfTwo[1] == 2 #assert PowerOfTwo[2] == 4 #assert PowerOfTwo[3] == 8 }

 Warning